 How to Get to Yu Island

-The ferries depart for Yu Island from Ebito Port (江樋戸港).
+The ferries depart for Yushima Island from Ebito Port (江樋戸港).
 Because there are no train stations close to the port, you will have to take the bus, Amakusa-gō (天草号) from either JR Uto Station (宇土駅), JR Ōda Station (網田駅) or JR Kumamoto Station (熊本駅) and get off at Sun Pearl stop (さんぱーる).
-It will take around 90 minutes for this option.
+This option will take around 90 minutes.

 If you plan to board the bus from JR Ōda Station, the bus stop is called Ōda Eki-Mae (網田駅前).
 From the Sun Pearl stop, it is another 10-minute walk to Ebito Port.